2012 Michigan Soybean Performance Report is available

-Michigan soybean producers can improve soybean yields and profitability with information in the Michigan Soybean Performance Report.
+Michigan soybean producers can improve soybean yields and profitability by utilizing the information contained in the Michigan Soybean Performance Report when selecting varieties for 2013.

 - The Michigan Soybean Performance Report